 RVs vs. Hotels: Which Is Better for Your Next Road Trip?

 You have a destination, you’ve taken time off, and now you just have to figure out how you’re going to get from Point A to Point B in your next vacation.
-Road trips are full of endless possibilities, but what vehicle you'll drive and where you’ll stay are two of the biggest decisions to make.
+Road trips are full of endless possibilities, but what vehicle you'll drive and where you’ll stay are two of the biggest decisions to make, and you might be facing a choice between RVs versus hotels.

 One option is the traditional road trip, where you pile into your normal car and drive to a hotel.
 With this, you’ll enjoy clean, elegant rooms; room service; and amenities like a pool, free breakfasts, and nearby businesses and attractions.
 Another option is to travel by RV, where everything you need for an enjoyable vacation is right there in your vehicle.
 You’ll stay at campgrounds, cook your own meals over an open fire, and wake up to some of the best views the natural world has to offer.

 When considering RVs vs. hotels and which is better for your next road trip, you need to think about a few factors.
 Lodging and fuel costs are primary influences, but you should also reflect on what kind of vacation experience you want, the type of weather you’ll be facing, and the expenses that will be part of your trip.
-Gather the information you need with this guide and make the most enjoyable decision for your next road trip.
+Choosing hotels over RV means you can avoid maintenance tasks like knowing how to open a gate valve.
+Gather the information you need with this guide to decide RVs versus hotels to make the most enjoyable decision for your next road trip.

 The Cost of a Hotel